matucham/java-scripts/README.md

-# Java programs created for a university subject: APRO2_23L_MATUSZEWSKI_MACIEJ
+# Java programs created for a university subject: Algorithms and Programming